+Earlier approaches evaluate whether a wavefront modulation has focused using multi-photon fluorescence feedback.
+In this way, the light emitted from a fluorescence spot is a non-linear function of the excitation intensity arriving to it, so when all light is focused into a single spot the total emission energy is maximized~\cite{Katz:14,Ji2017review}.
+However, obtaining feedback using single-photon fluorescence is highly desired as the process is significantly simpler and cheaper than the multi-photon one.
+The single-photon case cannot be evaluated using the simple score function applied in the multi-photon case, since the emission energy is a linear function of the excitation energy and thus the amount of emission energy does not increase when all excitation is focused into a spot.
 Recently, progress has been made on non-invasive wavefront shaping using single-photon feedback~\cite{Boniface:19,Dror22}.
-First, Boniface et al.~\cite{Boniface:19} have suggested that one can evaluate whatever an incoming wavefront modulation has focused by computing the variance of the emitted speckle pattern.
-More recently, Aizik et al.~\cite{Dror22} has suggested a rapid approach that can find a wavefront shaping modulation using a small number of iterative phase conjugation iterations.
+First, Boniface et al.~\cite{Boniface:19} have suggested that one can evaluate whether an incoming wavefront modulation has focused by computing the variance of the emitted speckle pattern.
+More recently, Aizik et al.~\cite{Dror22} have suggested a rapid approach that can find a wavefront shaping modulation using iterative phase conjugation.
 Both approaches were only demonstrated when the fluorescent feedback was provided by synthetic fluorescent beads, which emit a relatively strong signal.
-However, the ultimate goal is to apply wavefront shaping modulation using feedback from biological samples, such as neurons.
-The signal emitted from such samples is orders of magnitude weaker than the one provided by fluorescent beads, and bleaching is reached much earlier.
+However, it is simpler if we could estimate wavefront shaping modulations using feedback from biological samples, such as neurons.
+These biological fluorescent samples impose two main differences.
+First, the targets are not sparse, but have wide continuous volumes.
+Thus, an initial excitation pattern is likely to produce a smooth image of emitted light rather than a speckle pattern, as illustrated in \figref{fig:setup_simp_1}.
+Without speckle variation, the phase-retrieval process of~\cite{Dror22} cannot be carried out.
+A second, more significant difference is the fact that the signal emitted from such samples is orders of magnitude weaker than the one provided by fluorescent beads, and bleaching is reached much earlier.